IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The MDSC can discover a cross-layer link by matching the plug-id values of the two LTPs reported by two adjacent O-PNC and P-PNC: in case LLDP snooping is used, the P-PNC reports the LLDP information sent by the corresponding Ethernet interface on the router while the O-PNC reports the LLDP information received by the corresponding Ethernet interface on the optical NE, e.g., between LTP 5-0 on PE13 and LTP 7-0 on NE11, as shown in {{fig-cross-layer-link}}.
+The MDSC can discover a cross-layer link by matching the plug-id values of the two LTPs reported by two adjacent O-PNC and P-PNC: in case LLDP snooping is used, the P-PNC reports the LLDP information sent by the corresponding Ethernet interface on the IP router while the O-PNC reports the LLDP information received by the corresponding Ethernet interface on the optical node, e.g., between LTP 5-0 on PE13 and LTP 7-0 on NE11, as shown in {{fig-cross-layer-link}}.

 {::include ./figures/cross-layer-link.md}